Skip all navigation and jump to content Jump to site navigation Jump to section navigation.

 OCEAN COLOR

-The Aerosol Robotic Network (AERONET), developed to sustain atmospheric studies at various scales with measurements from worldwide distributed autonomous sun-photometers has been extended to support marine applications.
-This new network component called AERONET – Ocean Color (AERONET-OC), provides the additional capability of measuring the radiance emerging from the sea (i.e., water-leaving radiance) with modified sun-photometers installed on offshore platforms like lighthouses, oceanographic and oil towers.
+The Aerosol Robotic Network (AERONET), developed to sustain atmospheric studies at various scales with measurements from worldwide CE-318 distributed autonomous sun-photometers has been extended to support marine applications.
+This new network component called AERONET – Ocean Color (AERONET-OC), provides the additional capability of measuring the radiance emerging from the sea (i.e., water-leaving radiance) with CE-318 sun-photometers installed on offshore platforms like lighthouses, oceanographic and oil towers.
 AERONET-OC is instrumental in satellite ocean color validation activities through standardized measurements a) performed at different sites with a single measuring system and protocol, b) calibrated with an identical reference source and method, and c) processed with the same code.

 + Read More